oegedijk/explainerdashboard/README.md

     the calculation in parallel.
 2. Calculate approximate shap values.
 You can pass approximate=True as a shap parameter by passing `shap_kwargs=dict(approximate=True)` to the explainer initialization.
+3. Use GPU Tree SHAP by passing `shap='gputree'` when your model supports it.
+   This requires an NVIDIA GPU and a CUDA-enabled SHAP build (see the SHAP docs).
 4. Storing the explainer.
 The calculated properties are only calculated once for each instance, however each time when you instantiate a new explainer instance they will have to be recalculated.
 You can store them with